CITY OF FITCHBURG COVID-19 MESSAGE

 Assistance for Fitchburg Businesses

-The second programs provides for consideration of a temporary change of premise to allow for expanded outdoor seating due to COVID-19 restrictions.
+The temporary expanded outdoor premise program provides for consideration of a temporary change of premise to allow for expanded outdoor seating due to COVID-19 restrictions.
 The Temporary Expanded Outdoor Premise Application and Guidelines can be found here.

 We are all in this together but we are Fitchburg strong and will continue to support our business community in way that we are able.
 We ask that residents to patronize our businesses as these owners are our friends, neighbors and community members.